MohitGoel92/Predicting-Customer-Purchases/README.md

 - Need to choose the number of neighbours (n_neighbors = k)

+The diagram below shows the KNN algorithm being trainined on the training set.

 <img src = 'Screen7.png' width='700'>

+The diagram below shows us how the KNN model performs for predicting the test set values.

 <img src = 'Screen8.png' width='700'>

+The confusion matrix below summarises the above diagram.

 <img src = 'Screen9.png' width='350'>

+From the confusion matrix, we conclude that our model has an accuracy of 93%.